Upcoming Events

 CPAC has a variety of committees to help further its missions.
 The Standing Committees of CPAC include:

-- Bilingual/English Language Learner (ELL) Committee,
+- Multilingual Language Learner (MLL) Committee,

 - Special Education Committee,